starship-app/starship-app/README.md

 ## Getting Started

 These instructions are assuming a new Ubuntu 16.04 install in a VM for the purposes of this project and its dependencies.
-Commands for MacOS and other Linux distributions will differ.
+Commands for macOS included in the section titles for that section's equivalent instructions.
+Other Linux distributions will differ.

 ```
 Note: sudo usage is implied for most commands requiring root.